top of page

 Diet & Nutrition

-It is recommended to monitor your Shih-Tzu’s eating habits, especially during puppy stages.
+Monitor your Shih Tzu’s eating habits, especially during puppy stages.
 Offer your puppy food every 3 to 4 hours to help prevent low blood sugar.
-They should be eating roughly ¼ cup to ½ cup of dog food per day based on activity level.
+They should be eating roughly ¼ cup to ½ cup of dog food per day based on activity level and how much they weigh.
+A larger puppy will need more food on a daily basis than a smaller puppy.

-A high-quality, small-bite dry dog food is recommended to maintain their shiny coat, to protect their bones, to keep their teeth clean, to be gentle on their digestive system, and to overall keep them healthy.
-We recommend Royal Canin dry dog food.
-A nutritional supplement, such as Nutrical, may also be needed in teacup sized puppies to prevent Hypoglycemia.
+A high-quality, small-bite size dry dog food is recommended to maintain their shiny coat, to protect their bones, keep their teeth clean, gentle on their digestive system, and keep them healthy overall.
+We recommend the brand Royal Canin in their Shih Tzu formula X-Small bites dry dog food.
+There is a puppy formula for puppies 8 weeks to 10 months old.
+Then, there is an adult formula for 10 months and beyond.
+A nutritional supplement, such as Nutrical, may also be needed in teacup and smaller sized puppies to prevent Hypoglycemia.

 bottom of page